 H.I.V.E.
-Series: Wing wears half of a ying/yang symbol around his neck, and his mother had the other half.
+Series: Wing wears half of a yin/yang symbol around his neck, and his mother had the other half.
 He knows she wasn't wearing it when she died, and assumes that whoever murdered her has the second amulet.
-Turns out it was just Nero, whom she sent it to a few days before her death so that the two halves would remain separated.
+Turns out it was just Nero, to whom she sent it a few days before her death so that the two halves would remain separated.
 Neither of them know that they each contain half of Overlord's source code.

 Will Parry (His Dark Materials) grew up hearing tales about his brave father, the explorer, and was told by his mother that he would grow up to "take on his father's mantle."
 He does this quite literally.
 (However, it's not made explicit how long he keeps or wears the mantle itself.)

 From the Deryni books: Sidana's wedding ring.
 Kelson wears it on his little finger until he gives it to Rothana (as an unofficial betrothal ring) before leaving on his quest.
 When Rothana learns Kelson and Dhugal are missing, she throws it into the palace moat.
 After his return, Kelson has it retrieved.
 A few years later, when he decides to propose to Araxie, he melts it down and gives the gold to Bishop Arilan, asking him to have a new ring made for her.

 In Harry Potter and the Deathly Hallows, when Harry leaves the Dursleys' house for good and discards most of his possessions, he keeps with him the fake Horcrux that Dumbledore had all but died helping him retrieve from the cave.
 This is also an example of the hero not keeping the keepsake; instead, Harry gives it to Kreacher, an act that results in the house-elf that had loathed Harry and his friends becoming one of his most loyal allies.
 This of course being because the locket is a tragic keepsake for Kreacher of someone else entirely.